takeyamayuki/RESTuino/README.md

 ### PUT

 Use `PUT` to change or define the output value of any pin.
-When the pin set by `POST` is in the following state, the following request body can be sent.
+The following request body can be sent when the GPIO pin set by `POST` is in the following state.

 - `digitalWrite`

     Request body: `HIGH` | `LOW` | `0` | `1`

-    e.g.
     ```sh
+    # e.g.
     $ curl restuino.local/gpio15 -X PUT -H 'Content-Type: text/plain' -d 'LOW'
     LOW
     ```